touzet/pampa/README.md

 ## PAMPA LIGHT

-PAMPA LIGHT is
-This version takes a set of mass spectra as input and attempts to determine the best taxonomic assignment for each of them.
-The assignment utilizes marker peptides from representative species, which are compiled into peptide tables and taxonomies that are included with the code of the program, and can be invoked as  preset options for organisms choice.
+PAMPA LIGHT is designed for rapid and straightforward species identification.
+It takes a set of mass spectra as input and attempts to determine the best taxonomic assignment for each of them.
+The assignment utilizes marker peptides from representative species, which are compiled into peptide tables and taxonomies that are included with the program code.
+These resources can be invoked as preset options for choosing clades.

 ```
 usage: python3 pampa_light.py